Isuzu Reach

 The Isuzu Reach is a walk-through van built atop an Isuzu NPR chassis, with a body developed by Utilimaster.
 It was first presented in March 2011 at the National Truck Equipment Association's "Work Truck Show".
-The van is only sold in North America, where it is also assembled.
+The van was only sold in North America, where it is also assembled.
+It was designed to be more fuel efficient and to emit less carbon dioxide than regular trucks, by being more aerodynamic and of lightweight construction, which also allowed for a smaller engine to be used.

 Design

 The Reach uses the Isuzu NPR's ladder chassis and also the three-litre 4JJ1-TC diesel engine used in the NPR Eco-Max.
 The body is a full walk-through design developed by Utilimaster, and offers the buyer the choice of swing-out rear doors or a roll-up unit.
 Both UPS and FedEx use the Reach for city delivery work.
 Two lengths are available on a single wheelbase, offering cargo volumes of either 540 or 630 cuft.

 Aftermarket power-train company XL Hybrids announced a hybrid-electric version of the Reach in March 2015 for the Work Truck Show in Indianapolis, using their XL3 Hybrid Electric Drive System.